• Digital Nomad Resources

 I have travelled on overnight trains in Thailand before and I remembered that the top bed was smaller, so I booked the lower bed.
 While the mattress was comfortable, the compartment is shorter than me (I’m 6’1″/185cm) so I had to lie at an angle and have my legs bent to fit in.

 Another thing I remembered about the trains is that the air conditioning is set to a level to make you shiver your arse off all night.
 I wear jeans and a long shirt when I travel, just in case.
-Fortunately the temperature was set to a reasonable 22c.
+Fortunately, the temperature was set to a reasonable 22c.
 I know this because the new carriages have travel information screens.

-One difference from the old sleeper trains compared to the new ones I noticed is that there are no bunk ladders in the new train.
+One difference between the old sleeper trains compared to the new ones I noticed is that there are no bunk ladders in the new train.
 There are no ceiling fans either and it feels a bit more sterile compared to the old trains.

-I also recall that they turned off the lights at some point on the old trains, but on this one they left them on all night.
+I also recall that they turned off the lights at some point on the old trains, but on this one, they left them on all night.
 I’m a light sleeper (so to speak) so I found this irritating.
 I think I did nod off eventually even though I planned to use the night as reading trip.

-The train is scheduled to arrive at Nong Khai at 6.45AM so I was surprised to see that we arrived early, even with a late departure.
-A lot of the rail network in Thailand runs on a single track, so throughout the night the train stops at sidings while waiting for opposing trains to pass.
+The train is scheduled to arrive at Nong Khai at 6.45 AM so I was surprised to see that we arrived early, even with a late departure.
+A lot of the rail network in Thailand runs on a single track, so throughout the night, the train stops at sidings while waiting for opposing trains to pass.
 Time can be made up or lost depending on the wait for other trains to pass.
-There are plans to double track the railways of Thailand, so this will one day be a thing of the past.
+There are plans to double-track the railways of Thailand, so this will one day be a thing of the past.

 Once you arrive at Nong Khai you then buy the ticket for the train from Nong Khai to Thanaleng (they don’t sell this ticket in Bangkok).
 The ticket is only 20 baht (.56c USD), and they will sell you a train/minivan combo ticket for 300 baht.
 This is quite an expensive minivan ride given that it’s only 16 km from Thanaleng to Vientiane.
-For the purpose of this review I took this option.
+For the purpose of this review, I took this option.

-The cheaper option is to walkout outside the train station and look for the Friendship Bridge shuttle.
+The cheaper option is to walk outside the train station and look for the Friendship Bridge shuttle.
 This will take you to the Thai-Laos border, and once you clear immigration and cross into Laos you can take local transport to Vientiane.

 I stayed in Nong Khai for the day and continued this journey the next day.
 If you plan to stay in Nong Khai then getting the train would be more hassle.